kashi618/Atlas-of-Thoughts/College/Modules/Programming/Unsorted/Variables - C.md

   - Variables
   - DataStructures
 ---
+## What is a Variable?
-- Piece of memory in a program used to store data
+- A piece of memory in a program used to store data.
-- Variables are stored in RAM
+- Variables from programs are stored in RAM.

+---

 ## Declaring Variables
+This is also known as "creating" variab
 ```c showlinenumbers
 variableType variableName;
 ```